-Also under a Phase IV grant, an additional interface between the DCJS and Central Police Services computer has been provided.
-This allows direct inquiry capability based on a NYSID number and name search of central criminal history repository files.
+Under this Phase IV grant an additional interface between the DCJS and Central Police Services computer was established.
+This allowed direct inquiry capability based on a NYSID number and a name search of central criminal history repository files.

-Prior to this, the criminal history or rap sheet could only be obtained by submitting fingerprint cards of an individual at the time of arrest.
-This additional capability will be used for obtaining follow-up rap sheets for the purpose of aiding the judiciary throughout the prosecutorial process.
+Historically, the criminal history or rap sheet could only be obtained by submitting fingerprint cards of an individual at the time of arrest.
+This added feature is used for obtaining follow-up rap sheets for the purpose of aiding the judiciary throughout the prosecutorial process.

-EMPIRE PHASE V: Person-In-Process Subsystem (March 1976 to June 1978 - \$235,000.00 in Federal Funds)
+EMPIRE PHASE V: Person-In-Process Subsystem

+(March 1976 to June 1978 - \$235,000.00 in Federal Funds)

-As stated earlier, federal funding for Phase III of the EMPIRE System's implementation was not approved due to pending legislation regarding security and the individual right to privacy.
-Because of the lack of clear guidelines regarding this issue at the State and Federal levels, a decision was made to postpone the implementation of the Person Subsystem as it was originally designed in Phase III.
+As stated earlier, federal funding for Phase III of the EMPIRE System's implementation was not approved due to pending legislation regarding security and the individual's right to privacy.
+Lacking clear guidelines regarding this issue at the State and Federal levels, a decision was made to postpone the implementation of the Person Subsystem as it was originally designed in Phase III.